ryandotsmith/lpxc/readme.md

 #lpxc

 A reference implementation of a ruby library that sends log data to Heroku's Logplex.
+Not designed to be production software.

 ## Usage